crossbeam-rs/rfcs/text/2017-07-23-relaxed-memory.md

 As a result, it is still unclear after two years of development whether the implementation of Crossbeam is correct w.r.t. the C11 memory model.
-We believe that in order for Crossbeam to indeed serve as the library for Rust concurrency, as `java.util.concurrent` does for Java concurrency, Crossbeam's correctness should be formally analyzed and hopefully verified.
+We believe that in order for Crossbeam to indeed serve as "the" Rust library for fine-grained concurrency, as `java.util.concurrent` does for Java, Crossbeam's correctness should be formally analyzed and hopefully verified.
 This RFC aims for providing a step towards the goal.